datahub-project/datahub/metadata-ingestion/adding-source.md

 #### 7.2 Write custom documentation

 - Use the docstring section of the source class to add documentation.
 This section supports markdown formatting.
 - Any docs placed in the file `metadata-ingestion/docs/sources/<platform>/<plugin>.md` will also be included in the generated docs site.
 For example for the Kafka platform, under the `kafka` plugin, move the document to `metadata-ingestion/docs/sources/kafka/kafka.md`.
+The [`source-docs-template.md`](./source-docs-template.md) file can be used as a reference for what information to include.
 - Add a quickstart recipe corresponding to the plugin under `metadata-ingestion/docs/sources/<platform>/<plugin>_recipe.yml`.
 For example, for the Kafka platform, under the `kafka` plugin, there is a quickstart recipe located at `metadata-ingestion/docs/sources/kafka/kafka_recipe.yml`.
 - To write platform-specific documentation (that is cross-plugin), write the documentation under `metadata-ingestion/docs/sources/<platform>/README.md`.
 For example, cross-plugin documentation for the BigQuery platform is located under `metadata-ingestion/docs/sources/bigquery/README.md`.